-It has been tested and provided to be corrosion resistant and weather-proof.
+It has been tested and provided to be corrosion-resistant and weather-proof.

 Much like the SS80S, it was highly rated by LPCB, Sold Secure, and CEN.
-LPCB gave it it’s highest ever rating of Security Rating 4 for a padlock.
+LPCB gave it its highest ever rating of Security Rating 4 for a padlock.
 It scored a CEN 6 Plus Approved.

 It requires two keys as the lock actually has two cores.
-Despite the LockPickingLawyer making it look fairly easy, one would be required to pick two 6 pin cylinders.
+Despite the LockPickingLawyer making it look fairly easy, one would be required to pick two 6-pin cylinders.
 That is going to give a lot of people trouble.

 You can safely secure your prized possessions knowing someone won’t be able to easily destroy this lock.
 Don’t believe me?
-Check out this video from the LockPickingLawyer where he and BosnianBill shoot this lock with high calibre rifle rounds.
+Check out this video from the LockPickingLawyer where he and BosnianBill shoot this lock with high caliber rifle rounds.